agarhi/WindowCleaner/README.md

 6. To login to the DB from minishift env oc rsh mysql-1-g4phb mysql -u root -p
+   NOTE: mysql-1-g4phb is the pod name for mysql

+   NOTE: A DB cannot be exposed to outside world like a web app.
+You have to use port forwarding.
+More here: https://blog.openshift.com/openshift-connecting-database-using-port-forwarding/
+   Command:
+	oc port-forward <pod-name> <local-port>:<remote:port>
+	oc port-forward database-1-9xv8n 13306:3306
+   Where port-forward database-1-9xv8n is the pod name, 133036 is the local port and 3306 is the port in OpenShift

 # Minishift Spring boot app from docker image
 oc new-app -e spring_datasource_url=jdbc:mysql://172.30.234.91:3306/okddb --docker-image="docker.io/agarhi/sb-ms-ms:trail3"